RobTillaart/map2colour/README.md

 - look for optimizations.
   - cache last value?
-- improve the constructor
-  - add **splitColorMap()**
-- **bool adjustColour(uint8_t index, uint32_t RGB)**
-  - single colour adjustment
-  - returns false if index out of range.
-  - faster than calling **begin()**.
-  - divfactors need to be calculated again?

 #### Could

-- map2RGB variant that gives a colour as the delta with the previous value.
-  - user can do that fairly easy => example
-- add 3rd param size to **begin()** to allow smaller arrays??
-  - suppose you allocate size = 20 and want to use only 5 entries.
-- create a memory efficient version that just keeps a pointer to the colour array.
+- create a memory efficient version
+  - keep a pointer to the colour array.
   - split RGB channels for every mapping.
-  - is this useful?
+  - is this useful? only for smallest RAM devices.
+- remove default array and break backwards compatibility.

 #### Wont